codingadrian/tribute-page/README.md

 This is a personal project, but you can contribute by giving advice.
 I will appreciate it.

 ## Credits
-I took the idea of building a Tribute Page from [Link] (https://www.freecodecamp.org/ freecodecamp)freecodecamp
+I took the idea of building a Tribute Page from [freecodecamp] (https://www.freecodecamp.org/)

 ### By Adrian Robles F.